MatteoRicchiuto/Obsidian-Shared-Vault/README.md

 https://github.com/Jaxkeeper/Obsidian-Shared-Vault/assets/116072651/141ec72f-1982-47b5-8129-8d0247f871b7

 ---
-## Folder Organisation and Description
+# Folder Organisation and Description

-There are 2 main way to organise you vault:
-1. **Tags organisation:**
-	-  All notes and files are divided in a small amount of folders, links and tags are used to categorise and organise your notes
- 	- Pros: Easy to maintain
- 	- Cons: not modular (it's hard to remove/move a notes categories) it can become disordered if you have lots of notes

-2. **Folder organisation:**
-	- All the recurring main topics and subjects have their own folder and usually different types of files are divided in different folders
-	- Pros: tidy and ordered, modular
-	- Cons: organising all the notes and file is hard and time consuming (not productive)

-**How i organise my vault:** I use a combination of these 2 organisation techniques

 #### Key Features:
+- **Modularity:**
-- **Modularity:** I want all my notes to divided in folder by category (example: university notes, Coding and technical notes, Journaling ...).
-This is important because i can treat them as separated vaults (example: one day i could decide to remove all my university notes from my main vault and make the in a new separate one)
+	- I want all my notes to divided in folder by category (example: university notes, Coding and technical notes, Journaling ...).
+ 	- This is important because i can treat them as separated vaults (example: one day i could decide to remove all my university notes from my main vault and make the in a new separate one)
-- **Easily maintainable:** Creating new notes and organising them is easy and fast
+- **Easily maintainable:** Creating new notes and organising them shud be easy and fast

 ## Folder Structure
 **Index:**